What’s more important, experience or education?

 So, for example, if you spend $10,000 a month and have $50,000 in the bank, it’s reasonable to say your runway is five months.

 Runway is typically a term used for startups that still aren’t generating enough of a profit to remain solvent without outside funding.
 And while it’s especially important that these businesses are careful about calculating and maintaining a strong runway (you should figure out your own, but 18 months is common for small startups), it’s important that even larger organizations stay vigilant when it comes to how much they have to spend, how much they’re regularly spending, and how the difference between the numbers will impact their ability to grow and/or ride out tough times.
+It's one of countless reasons to always be mindful of your risk tolerance.

 “Getting money in the door is great, but high expenses can blindside you if you’re not putting money away for a rainy day,” said Nathalie Lussier, Founder of AccessAlly.
 “Having a buffer in the bank gives you confidence that you can keep the doors open long enough to get more cash into the business, and it also helps reduce entrepreneur stress.”